smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 Going Weekly
 ---------------------------------------

 Deploying weekly was not smooth at first but soon became much better.
-We still had alot of habits from our early deployments which resulted in some bad behaviour.
+We still had a lot of habits from our early deployments which resulted in some bad behaviour.
 In the first two updates we tried to cram more new functionality into the releases at the last minute.
 This was a risky proposition given our track record and